metametadata/clj-fakes/docs/user-guide.md

 args-matcher2 fn-or-value2 ...]
 ```

-On fake invocation arguments matchers will be tested from top to bottom and
+On fake invocation matchers will be tested from top to bottom and
 on the first match the specified value will be returned.
 If return value is a function than it will be called with passed arguments to generate the return value at runtime: